How to Tell If a Diamond Is Real?

 Let's explore ten tests to help you distinguish the genuine gem from the rest.

-The Water Test: Begin by filling a glass with water and gently dropping the diamond into it.
+The Cold Water Test: Begin by filling a glass with water and gently dropping the diamond into the glass.
 A real diamond will sink to the bottom due to its high density, whereas most fakes will float or remain suspended near the surface.

 The Fog Test: Breathe warm air onto the surface of the diamond.
 A genuine diamond will disperse the heat quickly, leaving no fog or residue.
 In contrast, a fake diamond will retain the fog longer.

-The Black Light Test: In a dark room, hold the stone in front of a black light (UV light).
-Most real diamonds exhibit a blue fluorescence.
-However, it's likely fake if the stone emits a green, yellow, or gray glow.
+The Black Light Test: In a dimly lit room, position the stone under a black light (UV light).
+Many genuine diamonds will glow under UV light with a blue fluorescence.
+If the stone displays a green, yellow, or gray glow, it's probably not authentic.

 The Dot Test: Draw a black dot on clean white paper and place the diamond face down over the dot.
 You've got a fake stone if you can see the dot through the diamond.
 Since real diamonds refract light, you shouldn't be able to see anything through the stone.